microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### Update the mount consistency in Docker for Mac

-A trick that is often used with Docker Desktop for Mac is change the [mount consistency](https://docs.docker.com/docker-for-mac/osxfs-caching/) to `cached` or `delegated`.
+A trick that is often used with Docker Desktop for Mac is to change the [mount consistency](https://docs.docker.com/docker-for-mac/osxfs-caching/) to `cached` or `delegated`.

 * If you are using an **image** or **Dockerfile**, you can change the consistency requirements using `devcontainer.json`.
 For example: